h4cc/awesome-elixir/README.md

 * [Runhyve](https://runhyve.app) - Runhyve is complete virtual machines manager for bhyve on FreeBSD.
 It's written in Elixir and uses Phoenix framework.
 * [simple_bayes](https://github.com/fredwu/simple_bayes) - A Simple Bayes / Naive Bayes implementation in Elixir.
 * [Synapses](https://mrdimosthenis.github.io/Synapses/?elixir) - A lightweight library for neural networks.
+* [Beaver](https://github.com/beaver-lodge/beaver) - Beaver is a LLVM/MLIR Toolkit in Elixir and Zig.

 ## Audio and Sounds
 *Libraries working with sounds and tones.*